RA-L Information for Editors

 The first step is to look at the MS to preliminarily assess its eligibility for RA-L review.

-If you consider that the paper is not suitable for RA-L or that you cannot supervise its review because of a COI, please contact the EiC immediately to alert him/her and decide further action, e.g. summary rejection or SE reassignment.
+If you consider that the paper is not suitable for RA-L or that you cannot supervise its review because of a COI, please contact the EiC immediately to alert him/her and decide further action, e.g. editorial rejection or SE reassignment.
 This preliminary evaluation phase should be as fast as possible, an in any case before a week (day 7).

 If you deem that the automatic assignment to the AE should be revoked, and that the MS should be reassigned to a different AE in your area, please act immediately by using the proper functions in PaperPlaza.
 Please also make sure that the originally assigned AE is informed about the change and its motivations.
-Once again, it is important that AE reassignment is done as quickly as possible, an in any case before a week (day 7), to avoid wasting the AE time and delaying the process.
+Once again, it is important that AE reassignment is done as quickly as possible, and in any case before a week (day 7), to avoid wasting the AE time and delaying the process.

-Both summary rejections and reassignments are to be used very sparingly.
-Criteria for summary rejection are discussed below in this document.
-You should ask a reassignment in case where you detect a COI that was not apparent (see below for a definition of COI for SEs and AEs).
+Both editorial rejections and reassignments are to be used sparingly.
+Criteria for editorial rejection are discussed below in this document.
+You should ask for a reassignment in the case where you detect a COI that was not apparent (see below for a definition of COI for SEs and AEs).
 Requests of reassignment for lack of specific knowledge of the SE or AE in the MS topic should be minimized.
 Indeed, you have been selected as SE, and your colleagues have been selected as AEs, not because of a deep competence in a narrow topic, rather for experience, vision and capability to assess scientific contributions in a wider area.
 Specific expertise and technical prowess in the MS domain, together with reliability and thoroughness, are criteria AEs should use to select the reviewers.

 RA-L has a strict review quality policy: every submitted MS must receive a well prepared first review dossier within three months (more precisely, by day 86).

-A review dossier includes the reviewers’ comments, an AE report, and a recommendation (AP/RR/Reject) for RA-L. Submissions with Conference option also receive a recommendation (A/B/C/D/U) for Conference presentation.
+A review dossier includes the reviewers’ comments, an AE report, and a recommendation (AP/RR/Reject) for RA-L.

 The SE will receive the review dossier from one of his/her AEs before two months from MS submission (more precisely, by day 58).
 The SE vets the review dossier, takes action to improve it if needed, and submits a well prepared dossier to the EiC within two weeks (by day 72).